Key takeaways:

 Finally, make sure you understand the reports from your tool.
 Pay special attention to the figure denoting the percentage of similarity.
 Paraphrase text or use quotation marks to avoid plagiarism and enhance your score.

-6 Best Practices to Avoid Plagiarism
+Practical Steps to Avoid AI Plagiarism

-Final Thoughts on How to Check Plagiarism
+Final Thoughts on How to Check for Plagiarism

-The combination of AI detection and manual revision has worked best for me and for the students I mentor.
+The combination of AI detection and manual revision has worked best for the students I mentor.
 It lets you work faster without sacrificing accuracy.
 You get the speed and convenience of AI to catch problems early, plus the confidence that comes from doing your own careful review.
 Whether you’re a student writing essays, a researcher preparing a paper, or an educator guiding others through the process, this blended approach is the smartest way to protect your work from plagiarism and keep your writing both original and authentic.

 F.A.Q.